reactjs/react.dev/content/docs/concurrent-mode-patterns.md

 **[Try it on CodeSandbox](https://codesandbox.io/s/pensive-shirley-wkp46)**

-In this example, **every item in `<MyShowList>` has an artificial slowdown -- each of them blocks the thread for a few milliseconds**.
+In this example, **every item in `<MySlowList>` has an artificial slowdown -- each of them blocks the thread for a few milliseconds**.
 We'd never do this in a real app, but this helps us simulate what can happen in a deep component tree with no single obvious place to optimize.

 We can see how typing in the input causes stutter.
 Now let's add `useDeferredValue`: